oszuidwest/rpi-audio-encoder/README.md

 - `ogg/flac` sends FLAC audio in an OGG wrapper on ~1200 kbit/s.
 This is the highest possible uncompressed audio.

 ### Experimental SRT support
 In the future we would like to use SRT for streaming.
 This is integrated on experimental basis now.
 It's working in FFmpeg, but the server side (Liquidsoap) is still in beta.
-A working SRT implementation of the server software [can be found here](https://github.com/oszuidwest/liquidsoap-ubuntu/tree/srt) and will be merged when Liquidsoap 2.2.0 is out of beta.
+A working SRT implementation of the server software [can be found here](https://github.com/oszuidwest/liquidsoap-ubuntu/tree/srt).

 For more about SRT:
 - SRT overview: https://datatracker.ietf.org/meeting/107/materials/slides-107-dispatch-srt-overview-01